Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Discussion and Conclusions

 The SFs of DM and RM for these FRBs are significantly distinct.
 The DM SFs for these FRBs are almost unchanging across all temporal separations.
 The spectral indices for SF of DMs are from $-0.09$ to $0.09$, which demonstrates that the SF of DM is independent of temporal separation.
 The stochastic process may be the intrinsic mechanism driving the DM evolution.
 This is consistent with the irregular and stochastic evolution of the DM time series of these FRBs.
 It can be inferred that the changes in electron density of these FRBs in the observing time are both tiny.
 Combined with the RM variation, it suggests that the parallel component of the magnetic field is dynamically evolving with time around these FRB sources.

 Compared with the complex binary model, which involves many unknown parameters to interpret RM variations, SF analysis has the advantage that the geometric shape of the geometric component is fixed.
 In our fitting, it is difficult to force-fit the observational data through fine-tuning the parameters, as there are only two free parameters available to adjust its specific positioning.
 Therefore, it can give a much more reliable assessment of the binary origin of FRB 20201124A.
-In future, monitoring repeating FRBs by radio telescopes will accumulate large RM samples, which can be used to diagnose the environment and physical origins of FRBs.
+However, SF analysis heavily depends on the availability of sufficient RM data.
+For FRBs with limited observational data, the reliability of SF results is significantly lower compared to those derived from FRBs with abundant data (e.g. FRB 20201124A).
+In the future, monitoring repeating FRBs with radio telescopes will yield larger RM samples, enabling a more reliable diagnosis of their environments and physical origins.